Converting Markup to HTML

 Another abstraction?

-For a simpler understanding of Foldable, we can look at fold:
+To make Foldable a bit simpler to understand, we can look at fold:

 fold :: (Foldable t, Monoid m) => t m -> m